 How Much Does It Cost?

 For your convenience, we offer the Added Value Lean Assessment services as an affordable, low-risk, fixed-priced package.
-If this package doesn’t meet your needs, drop me a line at jmiller@PESsolutions.com to discuss a custom engagement.
+For current pricing and to learn more, please drop me a line at jmiller@PESsolutions.com.

 If your company has developed its own performance improvement system, PES can tailor an assessment tool to your criteria and terminology as well.